aparna1996/download-online-ebooks/README.md

 # download-online-ebooks
 You can convert like http://www.bestlib4u.com, http://www.freevampires.net etc into ebooks for a comfortable offline reading.

-Open the .py file and replace the url with the URL you want to download Change num to the total number of pages in the site Run the Script with
+STEPS:
-$ ./ebook_download.sh
+1. Open the .py file and replace the url with the URL you want to download 2.Change num to the total number of pages in the site 3.Run the Script with $ ./ebook_download.sh

 This will create a folder with the text file of the download and the modified epub file.